Francesca Sciandra

 My specialisms

 I frequently help clients explore and overcome relationship difficulties and interpersonal challenges.
 This includes understanding and overcoming unhealthy attachment patterns, such as anxious, avoidant, or disorganised attachment styles.
+I create a non-judgmental space to explore sexual issues, including sexual shame and sexual difficulties.

 For those who have experienced childhood abuse and neglect or other forms of developmental trauma, I provide a safe and supportive environment to process and heal from these challenging experiences.